Bringing Down the Trash

 - 60% put sorted organics in the garbage chute.

-- 71% put batteries in the garbage or blue bin.
+- 61% put batteries in the garbage, and 10% put them in the blue bin.

 Read more about it in “Bringing Down the Trash: Problems and Possibilities for Waste Diversion and Reduction in Rental High-Rises in St. James Town, Toronto.“